Best Pork Loin Back Ribs (parboil, bake or instant pot)

 rib rack curled around side of instant pot on top of trivet

-For Instant Pot method, add liquids and onions at bottom, place trivet on top, and sit ribs on top, wrapped around pot.
-Two racks of ribs would overlap into the center – that’s ok.
-Seal pot and pressure cook about 25 minutes.
+For the Instant Pot method, add liquids and onions in the pot, place trivet on top, and sit ribs on the trivet, wrapped around pot (you can fit two racks).
+Seal and pressure cook ~25-30 minutes.

 glaze mixture in bowl